christophergrant/digital-garden/content/notes/JSON schema inference  with Apache Spark.md

 'struct<age:bigint,name:string>'
 ```

-There we go.
+There we go, same schema as before, and it's the expected one - note that the other schema was uppercased and spaced differently - this doesn't matter.
 We took two separate lines of JSON, each with different schemas, and created a super schema that accurately describes them both.
 Although it's a little hacky, alternative 2 is categorically better than alternative 1.
 It's more robust as it can handle more than one row.

 ### crossing and dotting